Speaker of the United States House of Representatives: Elections

-2023 election

-The most recent election for speaker was held January 3–7, 2023, at the start of the 118th Congress, two months after the 2022 House elections in which the Republicans won a slim four seat majority.
-Due to a division within the House Republican Conference, no one received a majority of the votes on the first ballot, necessitating an additional round of balloting for the first time since the 68th Congress, in 1923.
-After offering multiple concessions to the group of Republicans opposing him, Kevin McCarthy ultimately prevailed when the remaining six anti-McCarthy holdouts voted "present" on the 15th ballot, thus enabling him to surpass the requisite 50 percent threshold.
-In the end, this was the longest multiple-ballot speaker election since before the Civil War.
+The January 2023 speakership election occurred two months after the 2022 House elections in which the Republicans won a slim four-seat majority.
+Kevin McCarthy was nominated for speaker by the House Republican Conference but due to a division among the Republicans, no one received a majority of the votes on the first ballot, necessitating an additional round of balloting for the first time since 1923.
+McCarthy ultimately prevailed when the remaining six anti-McCarthy holdouts voted "present" on the 15th ballot, ending the longest multiple-ballot speaker election since before the Civil War.
+He was removed from office less than ten months later, the first time in American History the House voted to remove its incumbent speaker.
+This led to multiple rounds of voting across multiple weeks to replace him, ultimately leading to the election of Representative Mike Johnson.
+This came after two weeks of negotiations between Republicans, including three failed votes for Speaker.

+Multi-ballot elections

+In total, there have been 16 elections requiring multiple ballots to elect a speaker, with 13 before the American Civil War, one in 1923, and two in 2023.